Couby/Tacview-LUA-SDK-Doc/content/LUA Core Interface/Telemetry.en.md

 #### Telemetry.EndOfTime
 *Tacview 1.7.5*

-Constants used to specify special time stamps.
+Constants used to specify two special time stamps.

+	BeginningOfTime = -3.4028234663853e+38
+	EndOfTime = 3.4028234663853e+38

 **BeginningOfTime** is typically used to create timeless objects like waypoints or buildings.
+**EndOfTime** is usefull for exemple to identify objects still alive at the end of telemetry recording.

+If you need the timestamp of telemetry recording start or end, check [Telemetry.GetDataTimeRange()](/Tacview-LUA-SDK-Doc/lua-core-interface/telemetry/#telemetry-getdatatimerange)

 #### Telemetry.InvalidPropertyIndex